 What procedures are used to set-up the internship?

 - Step 1: Go to the registrar's website and print the Instructor Approved Course Proposal for Registration form.

-- Step 5: Ask your field supervisor to read the attached set of responsibilities and sign the form from the registrar.
+- Step 3: Ask your field supervisor to read the set of responsibilities and sign the form.

-- Step 6: Return the form to the registrar and get to work!
+- Step 5: Pick up the form and return to the registrar to enroll for credit.

 How will my internship be evaluated?

 Interns receive grades just like students in the classroom.
 At the end of your internship you should ask your supervisor to complete the attached form and send it back to your faculty sponsor.
 In addition, most faculty sponsors require that you create a portfolio of your experiences and discuss your experience with them.